coderefinery/git-collaborative/content/hooks.md

     - Rebuilding software packages

-## Actions, workflows, and continous integration services
+## Actions, workflows, and continuous integration services

 GitHub and GitLab let you define workflows/actions/recipes which are triggered by e.g. `git push` or by a release (tag creation).
 They can be customized and